Kabiirk/discord_bots/readme.md

 ```
 python3 first_bot.py
 ```
-The script has run successfully and your bot is functional if you see the following in the terminal :
+The script is running successfully and your bot is functional if you see the following in the terminal :
 ```
 The bot has started.
 <BOT username>#number